Skip to main content

 $tracker->turnOffDebug();

-This will stop all logging activity, both to the external files and to the local arrays.
+This stops all logging activity, both to the external files and to the local arrays.
 We can go one step further though and pass a true boolean to the function.
-This will delete all of the tracker's associated physical debug log files as well as emptying the local arrays within each linked emitter.
+This deletes all of the tracker's associated physical debug log files as well as emptying the local arrays within each linked emitter.

 $tracker->turnOffDebug(true);